U.S. urges Yemen's Houthis to stop military operations | Law-Order

-The United States urged Yemen's Houthis on Tuesday to stop their advance on the government-held city of Marib and take part in international efforts to find a political solution to the violence in the Arab country.
+The United States on Tuesday urged Yemen's Houthi movement to halt an offensive on the government-held city of Marib and join international efforts to find a political solution to the more than six-year civil war.

+The advance by the Iran-aligned Houthi movement on the last government-held northern city threatens to complicate the administration of U.S. President Joe Biden's new drive to intensify diplomatic efforts to end the conflict.
+State Department spokesman Ned Price called on the Houthis to halt the Marib attack, cease all military operations, end cross-border strikes on Saudi Arabia and participate in a U.N.-led peace process.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)